thermalogic/PyRankine/sim-oop/README.md

 * class variables:  `energy`, `type`
 * methods:`__init__`,`state`, `balance`, `sm_energy`,`__str__`

-## The Methods to check and analysis the mass flow rate
+## The Method to analysis the mass flow rate

 There are dependencies in the mass float rate calculation.

 e.g: [EXAMPLE 8.5: The Regenerative Cycle with Open Feedwater Heater, P456](http://nbviewer.jupyter.org/github/PySEE/PyRankine/blob/S2021/notebook/RankineCycle85.ipynb)

-If the Open Feedwater Heater is not calculated, the fraction of extraction steam flow from turbine is not obtained, then the fraction of the total flow passing through the second-stage turbine is also no value, The turbine work calculation cannot be carried out.
+If the Open Feedwater Heater is not calculated, the fraction of extraction steam flow from one turbine is not obtained, then the fraction of the total flow passing through the second-stage turbine is also no value, The turbine work calculation cannot be carried out.

 That is to say that the Open Feedwater Heater must be calculated **before** the Turbine.